 Scrum meetings are fast-paced and cover a lot of time-sensitive tasks.
 Here is how to run productive scrum meetings.

 Scrum meetings are short and focus on the backlog of project management tasks or directly related concerns.
 Whether you are a Scrum Master, a product owner, or part of a development team, following these key do's and don'ts can help create an optimal environment for scrum meeting success.
+This article is also available as a download, Scrum meetings: The do's and don'ts (free PDF).

 SEE: IT project management: 10 ways to stay under budget (free PDF) (TechRepublic)